-The layered PMSE OR was calculated and the relations among PMSE mono-, double- and tri-layer OR were analyzed statistically.
+The layered PMSE OR was calculated and the relations among PMSE mono-, double-, and tri-layer ORs were analyzed statistically.
 At the same time, the mean seasonal variations of the layered PMSE OR and PMSE total OR have been presented.
-Hoffmann (2005) shows that the layering occurs because of subsequent nucleation cycles of ice particles in the uppermost (and coldest) gravity wave induced temperature minimum (see Hoffmann, 2005, Figure 3a).
+Hoffmann (2005) shows that the layering occurs because of subsequent nucleation cycles of ice particles in the uppermost (and coldest) gravity-wave-induced temperature minimum (see Hoffmann, 2005, Fig. 3a).
 Subsequently, these newly created ice particles grow and sediment down and lead to the distinct layering.
-Besides, Rapp and Lübken (2004) found that charged ice particles and atmospheric turbulence play major roles in the change of the electron number density that leads to PMSE in the mesopause region.
-We know that solar and geomagnetic activities have a certain degree of influence on the occurrence of PMSE, however, the effects of solar and geomagnetic activities on layered PMSE are not understood well.
-Therefore, it is necessary to study the effects of solar and geomagnetic activities on layered PMSE.
-The occurrence ratio obtained by the ratio of the occurrence time of PMSE to the total observation time is the calculation method in the traditional sense.
-It is easy to understand and accurately analyze the short-term variations, such as diurnal variation and seasonal variation of PMSE.
+In addition, Rapp and Lübken (2004) found that charged ice particles and atmospheric turbulence play major roles in the change in the electron number density that leads to PMSEs in the mesopause region.
+We know that solar and geomagnetic activities have a certain degree of influence on the occurrence of PMSEs; however, the effects of solar and geomagnetic activities on layered PMSEs are not understood well.
+Therefore, it is necessary to study the effects of solar and geomagnetic activities on layered PMSEs.
+The occurrence ratio obtained by the ratio of the occurrence time of PMSEs to the total observation time is the calculation method in the traditional sense.
+It is easy to understand and accurately analyze the short-term variations, such as diurnal variation and seasonal variation of PMSEs.
 However, the long-term trend is subject to error and dispute by this calculation method.
-Furthermore, it is difficult to discuss and analyze the correlation of layered PMSE OR with solar and geomagnetic activities.
-Therefore, we have presented a new calculation method for calculating the layered PMSE occurrence ratio, which is different from the method given in section 4.2.
-So that, the layered PMSE OR is relatively accurate.
-The correlation of PMSE with solar and geomagnetic activities is not expected to be affected by discontinuous PMSE.
-The study of relations between PMSE and solar activities and between PMSE and geomagnetic activities are significative.
+Furthermore, it is difficult to discuss and analyze the correlation of the layered PMSE OR with solar and geomagnetic activities.
+Therefore, we have presented a new calculation method for calculating the layered PMSE occurrence ratio, which is different from the method given in Sect.
+4.2, so that the layered PMSE OR is relatively accurate.
+The correlation of PMSEs with solar and geomagnetic activities is not expected to be affected by discontinuous PMSEs.
+The study of relations between PMSEs and solar activities and between PMSEs and geomagnetic activities is significant.

-5.1 Another method for layered PMSE OR Calculation
+5.1 Another method for layered PMSE OR calculation